Michael Sukkar: Political views

 Sukkar is a member of the National Right faction of the Liberal Party.

 In his maiden speech, Sukkar categorised himself as an "economic liberal" and with "strong conservative foundations".
 He credited his Catholic religion as being one of the two most significant influences in his life, in addition to his family.
-In 2013, he expressed support for the school chaplaincy program at an Australian Christian Lobby forum.
+At an Australian Christian Lobby forum in 2013, he expressed support for the school chaplaincy program.

 Sukkar opposed same-sex marriage during the Australian Marriage Law Postal Survey.
 Although initially stating he would follow the outcome of the survey, Sukkar abstained from the vote despite his electorate voting 66% in favour, saying that he could not support the bill.

 Sukkar also intervened during the development of the 2021 Australian census to exclude questions about gender and sexuality despite these being recommended for inclusion by the Australian Bureau of Statistics.

+Sukkar opposed the Voice to Parliament, describing it as "divisive".

 Personal life

 Sukkar married Anna Duthie in 2010.
-They have two sons, Leo and Nathan.
+They have two sons.
+He has two investment properties in Ringwood North and Canberra.
+He resides in Blackburn.

+Sukkar is a fan of soccer, and attended the 1998 FIFA World Cup qualification match between Australia and Iran when he was 15 years old.